-Interest is recognized on a time-proportionate basis using the effective interest rate method.
-Interest income on financial assets measured at amortized cost includes interest from deposits in banks.
+Interest is recognized on a time-proportion basis using the effective interest rate method.
+Interest income on financial assets measured at amortized cost includes interest from deposit in bank.

 Trust fees and other expenses

 Expenses are recognized in the period in which they are incurred.